Johnstown, Nebraska, USA

 WHAT YOU'LL BRING

-1 – 2 years related experience in ecological land management or equivalent combination of education and experience.
+- Bachelor’s degree and 3 years experience in natural resource management or a similar field or equivalent combination of education and experience.

 WHAT WE BRING